rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 * How long will it be kept?
 * Is there a cost issue to consider?

-In addition to these issues, system administrators should also consider factors such as cost, performance, data importance, bandwidth consumption, and maintenance complexity based on actual situations.
+In addition to these issues, system administrators should also consider factors such as performance, data importance, bandwidth consumption, and maintenance complexity based on actual situations.

 ### Backup methods